midstar/mediaweb/README.md

 To modify changes just edit mediaweb.conf in the installation directory and restart the mediaweb service in task manager.

+You need to install [ffmpeg](https://www.ffmpeg.org/) separately and put ffmpeg into your PATH to get video thumbnail support.

 ## Build from source (any platform)